The Apprentice (British TV series) series 6: Series overview

-Upon receiving applications from potential participants, production staff held regional auditions and interviews throughout July 2009, followed by a second round of interviews and assessments in London to determine the final selection of sixteen candidates.
-Prior to work beginning on the series, Alan Sugar was required to appoint a successor to Margaret Mountford, following her decision to quit her role in the show earlier that year, leading to Karren Brady, one of his interviewers, agreeing to the offer of becoming his new aide on the show.
-Her appointment was given a trial run during the production and broadcast of the first series of Young Apprentice, before it was finalised.
-Meanwhile, Mountford agreed to remain on the show, despite her educational studies, taking over Brady's role as an interviewer in the Interviews stage.
+After receiving applications from all over the country, production staff held regional auditions and interviews throughout July 2009, followed by a second round of interviews and assessments in London to determine the final selection of sixteen candidates.
+Prior to work beginning on the series, Karren Brady replaced Margaret Mountford as one of Lord Sugar's aides.
+Her appointment was given a trial run during the production and broadcast of the first series of Young Apprentice, before it was finalised for the main programme.
+Meanwhile, Mountford agreed to appear as an interviewer in the Interviews stage.

-Filming for the sixth series began in Autumn 2009, with the intention of the episodes being ready for broadcast in March 2010.
-However, the announcement that a General Election would be taking place in May of that year, meant that the broadcaster had to postpone the series until the start of October, due to Sugar's then-official ties with the Labour government at the time.
-In a statement made about the postponement of the sixth series, Sugar revealed that running it during the General Election would have been a risk to the broadcaster's "impartiality" in political matters, due in part to his recent appointment as a Lord in the House of Lords earlier that year; candidates taking part were advised that during filming Sugar was no longer to be referred to by them as "Sir Alan", but "Lord Sugar" because of his new appointment.
+Filming for the sixth series began in Autumn 2009, with a projected air date of March 2010.
+However, the announcement that a General Election would be taking place in May of that year meant that the broadcaster had to postpone the series until the start of October, due to Sugar's then-official ties with the Labour government at the time.
+In a statement made about the postponement of the sixth series, Sugar revealed that running it during the General Election would have been a risk to the broadcaster's political impartiality rules, due in part to his recent appointment as a Lord in the House of Lords earlier that year; this also explained the altering of his address from "Sir Alan" in previous series, to "Lord Sugar" from series 6 onwards.